Wagademy/AI2Web3/Lesson 1/README.md

     - [Dilthey, W. (1900).
 The Rise of Hermeneutics.](https://www.degruyter.com/document/doi/10.1515/9780691188706-006/html?lang=en): Interpretive process of making meaning
     - [Ryle, G. (1949).
 The Concept of Mind.](https://archive.org/details/conceptofmind0000ryle): Ability to apply knowledge in various contexts
     - [Chalmers, D. (1996).
 The Conscious Mind.](https://personal.lse.ac.uk/ROBERT49/teaching/ph103/pdf/Chalmers_The_Conscious_Mind.pdf): Functional role in cognitive system
-  - As of our current knowledge, to "understand" means:
-    - To grasp the meaning or significance of information
-      - Example: Recognizing that "It's raining cats and dogs" is an idiom, not a literal statement
-      - Example: Interpreting a graph showing climate change trends over time
-    - To process and interpret data in a meaningful way
-      - Example: Analyzing sales figures to identify seasonal patterns
-      - Example: Interpreting medical test results to diagnose a condition
-    - To apply knowledge in various contexts appropriately
-      - Example: Using algebra skills to calculate a tip at a restaurant
-    - To make logical inferences and connections
-      - Example: Deducing that a suspect is left-handed based on crime scene evidence
-      - Example: Connecting historical events to understand their impact on current geopolitics
-      - Example: Understanding the role of technology advancements in shaping the social and political changes in the past centuries
-    - To recognize patterns and relationships
-      - Example: Identifying the Fibonacci sequence in nature
-      - Example: Noticing correlations between diet and health outcomes in a study
-    - To adapt knowledge to new situations
-      - Example: Using cooking skills to improvise a meal with limited ingredients
-    - To communicate ideas effectively
-      - Example: Explaining a complex scientific concept to a child
-    - To solve problems using acquired knowledge
-      - Example: Troubleshooting a malfunctioning computer using technical expertise
-      - Example: Resolving a conflict between coworkers using conflict resolution strategies
-    - To demonstrate awareness of one's own thought processes
-      - Example: Recognizing and correcting one's own biases in decision-making
-    - To exhibit creativity in applying understanding
-      - Example: Combining ingredients in novel ways to create a new recipe
 - The current capabilities of AI models
   - Limited to "statistical" reasoning
   - Infer answers based on patterns and correlations in data